icrazyfox72/1stHubTest/readme.txt

-no news is good news
+no news is good news.
+test the file is modified.